tamasc/trial-exam-python/README.md

 ### Explain the algorithm used in exercise 2.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:

+      **pseudo code:**

+      get input(file name)

+      initialize a variable to 0, this represents the number 'a'-s in the text

+      try to open the file for reading using the input as a filename:
+         - store it in a variable
+      if the file cannot be opened(file not exist):
+         - return number 'a'-s (which is 0 now)

+      for each line in file (which is stored in a variable):
+         - go through all the characters in a line and if it's equal to 'a':
+               - increment the variable which represents the number 'a'-s

+      return the number 'a'-s

 ### How can you get a random number in python?
 [2p]
 #### Your answer:

+      the random package must be imported into the file: if you want to get a random integer between 2 numbers including them: random.randint(number1, number2) if you want to get a random float: random.random() --> returns a random float between 0 and 1 (including them)

 ### What does M stand for in MVC?
 [2p]
 #### Your answer:
+      M stands for the Model component in the MVC design pattern.
+It's used for manage and manipulate the data and containing the logic of the application.